dotkernel/development/docs/book/v2/running.md

 ## FAQ

-### What if `AlmaLinux-10` doesn't appear in the tab selector dropdown?
+**Q: What if `AlmaLinux-10` doesn't appear in the tab selector dropdown?**

-Confirm it's actually installed by running:
+A: Confirm it's actually installed by running:

 ```shell
 wsl -l -v